matthew-brett/barts-setup/barts_setup.md

 ### USB SOUND

 * Connect 3.5mm church sound headphone jack to left input.
 * Plug USB-C to USB-A cable into USB-C socket at the back of the box.
+You will soon connect the USB-A end to the USB-C hub connected to the IPAD (see below).

 ### IPAD